Last updated 21 March 2022

 One thing for sure you’ll have a few images and stories to share with friends on social media.

-*I traveled as a guest of Outback Floatplane Adventures.
+*I was hosted by Outback Floatplane Adventures.
 All opinions expressed in this article are my own.